amrlabib/javascript-essentials/runtime-environment.md

 ### Event Loop|Task Queue|Event Loop:

-* Whenever javascript engine finds a method from Environment asynchronous api like `setTimeout`, it will pop it from execution stack and send it to `Event Table` inside runtime environment, this way execution of synchronous code will not be blocked, and javascript engine will be able to execute next execution context in execution call stack
+* Whenever javascript engine finds a method from runtime environment asynchronous api like `setTimeout`, it will pop it from execution stack and send it to `Event Table` inside runtime environment, this way execution of synchronous code will not be blocked, and javascript engine will be able to execute next execution context in execution call stack

 * `setTimeout` will stay in `Event Table` until specified delay is finished and then it will be sent to `Task Queue`.